tne-lab/oep-installation/README.md

 * If this is the first time you are using the Open Ephys hardware on a Windows computer, you must run `plugin-GUI/Resources/DLLs/FrontPanelUSB-DriverOnly-4.4.0.exe` to install the Opal Kelly driver.

+* If you are using the Python Plugin in Windows be sure to follow the instructions at https://github.com/tne-lab/PythonPlugin/tree/cmake_build to build and configure your installation after running the .bat script.
+Then see https://github.com/MemDynLab/PythonPlugin/issues/23 if you have issues loading python modules in.